 You cannot dispose of any non-native invasive plants in your garden waste collection or at the Household Recycling Centres.
 The most common non-native invasive plants are:

 If you want to dispose of these plants you should visit the .GOV website - Stop invasive non-native plants from spreading It has advice on managing, treating, and disposing of non-native invasive plants.

 You will need to apply for a waste permit to dispose of asbestos at a Household Recycling Centre.
-There will be a charge and the maximum amount accepted is three normal sized bin-liner bags (or four sheets of approx 2m by 1m).
+The e-permit is valid for 1 year and can be used up to three times.
+There will be a disposal charge at the sites which accept this material and the maximum amount accepted is three normal sized bin-liner bags (or four sheets of approx 2m by 1m).

 Conditions of disposal:

 - all wood, glass, plastic and metal must have been removed before disposal

 - asbestos must be double bagged and wrapped